adamsilver/fdpb/03-book-a-flight.md

 The days need to use the same technique: while sighted users can see the day in context of the month and year, in some screen readers, only the number is announced.
 For example, they'll hear “17” which is ambiguous because they would have had to of remembered the previously announced month and year as they switch months.

-By storing the full date inside the `aria-label` attribute, we can give screen reader users an agreeable experience — one that speaks to principle 1, *Provide a comparable experience*:
+By storing the full date inside the `aria-label` attribute, we can give screen reader users an agreeable experience—one that speaks to principle 1, *Provide a comparable experience*:

 ```HTML
 <td role="gridcell" tabindex="-1" aria-label="7 October, 2017">